 • 1 tbsp olive oil

-• 1 whole bulb of garlic, peeled and roughly chopped
+• 1 whole garlic bulb, peeled and roughly chopped (see note 1)

 • 1 tsp Chinese five-spice